 Indiana: Yes, certainly.
 My work never had any element of movement, motion, compositional flux, any of those things which are associated with art since the Renaissance, shall we say?
 In other words, the pre-art, before the Renaissance, the Romanesque and the Byzantine, were all—People were fixed.
 This is what my work would have been closer to.

-Excerpt from Richard Brown Baker, Oral history interview with Robert Indiana, 1963 Sept.
-12-Nov.
-7, Archives of American Art, Smithsonian Institution.
+Excerpt from Richard Brown Baker, Oral history interview with Robert Indiana, September 12 and November 7, 1963.
+Washington, D.C.: Archives of American Art, Smithsonian Institution, 1963.